roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 ![]({{ site.url }}/assets/capstone/world_heatmap.png)

 ### Countries with maximum number of Civil Fatalities
 - This graph is purely on the numbers.
 It could also be that these countries could be flying more hence the number is more.
-If a dataset with the total numbe rof people travelling in a country per year, the fatality percentage would be abetter view.
+If a dataset with the total number of people travelling in a country per year, the fatality percentage would be a better view.
 ![]({{ site.url }}/assets/capstone/Civil_Fatalities_by_Country.png)

 ### Accident and Fatality Trend over the decades